How to build a no-code task management system on WordPress

 Import the template into Gravity Forms and customize as necessary.

 Back in the day, people often used paper to-do lists and whiteboards for recording and keeping track of tasks.
-But today things have evolved and we’re lucky enough to have a selection of powerful productivity tools at our disposal.
-Here are some of the major benefits of using such tools.
+But today things have evolved and we’re lucky enough to have plugins like GravityView that let us build our own, personlized task management tools!
+Here are some of the benefits of using these tools.

 Keep everything organized in one, central hub